Downloading content for offline mode

 • Boil milk before drinking or cooking it.

-• When handling or slaughtering sheep and cows, be sure to protect yourself.
+• When handling or slaughtering livestock, be sure to protect yourself.
 Wear gloves and goggles if possible.

 • Never touch sick or dead sheep or cows without protection.

-• Observe cattle and sheep for signs of sickness.
+• Observe animals for signs of sickness.
 If you detect illness, inform the authorities.